Free screening mammograms through BreastScreenNT

 If an area inside your breast needs to be looked at more closely, you will be contacted by a breast care nurse.

-She will book you an appointment at an assessment clinic in Darwin or Alice Springs.
+She will book you an appointment at a BSNT assessment clinic in Darwin or Alice Springs.
 She will also explain what happens next and answer any questions you may have.

-If you come to an assessment clinic and live more than 200km from Darwin or Alice Springs, you can get help with travel and accommodation costs.
+If you come to an assessment clinic and live more than 200km away, you can get help with travel and accommodation costs.

 The breast care nurse will help organise this through the Patient Assistance Travel Scheme.

-For more information about the assessment clinics, get the Darwin assessment clinic brochure PDF (708.3 KB) or the Alice Springs assessment clinic brochure PDF (709.2 KB).
+For more information about the assessment clinics, get the assessment clinic brochure for Darwin PDF (708.3 KB) or Alice Springs PDF (709.2 KB).

 Locations